-Author: Dr. Saphida Migabo (Biology) and Dr. William J. Owen (Vice Provost, Student Engagement)
+Author: Dr. Saphida Migabo (Biology) and Dr. William J. Owen (Psychology)

 You should always have a teaching or lesson plan, whether you a giving a lecture, leading a tutorial or a laboratory session.
 A teaching plan provides structure for your classes.
 Below is a list of basic things you need to consider when developing your lesson plan.

 - Lesson Title: What is the title for this specific lesson?

 - Topic to Teach: What is it that you want to teach?
 Consider the main concepts and objectives of the course.

 - Specific Objectives: Develop clear, measurable and specific objectives/outcomes for the session.

 - Learning Outcome(s): What will the students be able to do or know by end of the session?
 How will you know that you achieved your objective?

 - Materials Required: What materials, resources, technology will be required for this lesson?

 - Lesson Procedure & Learning Tasks: This can be broken into 3 main parts: Introductory, Instructional methods and Conclusion or closure.